 The Insurance Institute for Highway Safety released a video in 2009 that showed a frontal offset collision between a 1959 Chevrolet Impala and a 2009 Chevrolet Malibu.
-Analysis after the collision showed that the driver of the 1959 Impala would have died instantly, and the driver of the 2009 Malibu might have sustained a knee injury.
+Analysis after the collision showed that the driver of the 1959 Impala would have died instantly, and the driver of the 2009 Chevrolet Malibu might have sustained a knee injury.

 This video illustrates the difference between self-defined standards and universally developed and accepted standards.
 By the self-defined standards of 1959, the Impala was "safe".
 By today's universally accepted standards, the 1959 Impala offers little safety.

 When choosing a Professional Engineer, be careful of Engineers who define their own standards.
-While they may sound good, they will hold up no better under cross-examination based on today's standards than the 1959 Impala held up against the 2009 Malibu.
+While they may sound good, they will hold up no better under cross-examination based on today's standards than the 1959 Chevrolet Impala held up against the 2009 Chevrolet Malibu.

-Engineer Experts Or Hired Guns?
+Engineer Experts or Hired Guns?

 Some expert witnesses are "hired guns".
 These experts provide a report in favor of their client regardless of the facts.
 Heimer Engineering's Engineers never exaggerate or embellish their findings.
 If there is no defect, that is what we report.
-There are Attorneys who will not use Heimer Engineering's services because we do not embellish the reports in favor of their clients.
+There are Attorneys who will never use Heimer Engineering's services because we do not embellish the reports in favor of their clients.

 Heimer Engineering never